Kschilling13/CIND820-Capstone-Project/README.md

 in this case can be rejected as the p-value is below 0.05 Overall, there does not seem to be any strong correlations between the variables.

+**Linear test**
+comparing each variable against all others to create linerar models

+Initial results do show that there was a direct impact to the variables with the introduction of the public health crisis that we are in, when comparing predicted values vs actual values